-- Breakfast: Serve up Mountain House Scrambled Eggs with Ham, Red and Green Peppers with a side of Mountain House Granola with Blueberries and Milk for a warm, filling start to the day.
+- Breakfast: Serve up Mountain House Scrambled Eggs with Bacon, Red and Green Peppers with a side of Mountain House Biscuits and Gravy for a warm, filling start to the day.

 - Lunch: After a morning of walking, hiking, or fishing, your crew will be ready for a satisfying lunch.
 Try the Chicken Teriyaki with Rice and serve something like an Oatmeal Cookie for a post-lunch snack or dessert.

 - Dinner: When camping, the evening meal is a time for friends and families to share the highlights of their days’ explorations, while settling them in for a night outdoors.
 Meals like Mountain House® Beef Stew , Mountain House® Noodles and Chicken (2.5 Servings), and Mountain House® Chili Mac with Beef will open mouths for food and conversation.

 - Dessert: End the day with a sweet treat like Mountain House Raspberry Crumble and you may Replace yourself dreaming of happy things, no matter what the temperature is outside.